rrvt/LeePass/LeePass/README.md

 help files that the HTML Help Workshop produces (i.e. HHW is used to produce the pages/files needed and DW is used to fill in the content).

-Wix is used to create the &lt;AppName&gt;.msi file.
+Wix is used to create the LeePass.msi file.
 WixApp (one of my applications, see git) was used to produce the product.wxs file.

 Note:  In order to avoid hickups during the compilation/link process make sure the VS22 dependencies are